Evitonative/VelocityPlayerCountForwarder/readme.md

 ## Should you use this in production?
 Probably not.
 This plugin blocks briefly while pinging backends and is only safe if you expect very few players or light load.

+## Future Development
+This plugin should be functional but the odds that I will actually improve on the current version are very slim.
+If you have improvements feel free to submit a PR or start your own plugin with this repo as your base.